fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-51.js %}

 Click [here](http://jsfiddle.net/fusioncharts/jJM7e/) to edit the above chart.

-## Add custom tool-text for the dial
+## Add Custom Tooltext for the Dial

 Specify the text that will be rendered as the tooltip when you hover the mouse pointer over it, using the `tooltext` attribute.